rsdn/CodeJam/PerfTests/docs/ConfigurationSystem.md

 >
 > All declarative config annotations do apply only if the config was not passed explicitly (as a `Competition.Run()` argument or via `CompetitionConfigAttribute`).

 Okay, you've set up competition features but you do want to change some options that are not exposed as a competition features.
 CodeJam.PerfTests provide `ICompetitionModifier` interface for tasks like this.
-Implement your own
+Implement your own:

 ```c#